Junk Science in the Marketplace

 Comment: "Photonic ionization", needless to say, is complete nonsense.
 I have been unable to find primary references to this process on the Web.
 Most references to the process seem to point to "money shows" in which fund managers are invited to steer investors into great-sounding schemes.The company behind this was de-listed from the notorious OTC exchange in 2000.

-Here's a company that peddles a series of waters containing minerals which "are used to hold and carry electrically charged light-energy signals to areas of the body of animals and humans.
+"are used to hold and carry electrically charged light-energy signals to areas of the body of animals and humans.
 Once the minerals have been fractionated to smaller components, they can be encoded with non-visible light waves.
 Different combinations of light waves are used in each formulation.
 Each product is coded to trigger specific responses according to the goals of a particular formulation" by means of "very subtle light wave energies that are obtained from nature."
-They go on to explain that "the entire body runs on light wave energies and senses their transmitted signals.
-If the signals are accurate and potent enough, the body responds favorably."
-In a bid to the believers in chiropractic, they offer a series of 26 formulations their snake oil, each carefully tuned to one of the "26 vertebrae and the ailments" purported to be associated with them.

 I won't even try to debunk this fraudulent nonsense, since anyone who is credulous enough to take it seriously is likely too insulated from reason to even listen to rational argument.